MUCollective/mucollective.github.io/README.md

 ```
 - name: Communicating unquantified uncertainty
-  cat: unquant-uncertainty
+  category: unquant-uncertainty
   desc: We aim at communicating unquantified uncertainty.
+  image:
+    - "assets/images/research-image-...."
 ```

 Explanation:

 * __name__ is the name to show in the list
-* __cat__  is the catergory, which will be used to match and grab papers.
+* __category__  is the catergory, which will be used to match and grab papers.
 * __desc__ is the description.
+* __image__ is the list of related images to show (suggestion: upto 2).
+You can list images in the YAML list format.

 ## Add or edit a [public release](https://mucollective.github.io/mucollective.co/public-release)